mira-hana/Data-Driven-Inventory-Space-Optimization-via-Predictive-Modeling/README.md

 The main goal is to turn raw business data into **practical insights that can support better inventory, pricing, and warehouse decisions**.

-*Note: Full project details can be found in the section below*
+*Note: Full project details can be found in the link below*

 https://drive.google.com/file/d/1szvIsakFk5ut0stOLvioS8yS8hE7mw5X/view?usp=sharing